-A former Chicago Tribune staff writer, columnist and editor, Lou Carlozo currently serves as an investment reporter for U.S. News & World Report.
-He was previously a managing editor at Aol's Daily Finance, a reporter for Reuters Money and a columnist for Money Under 30 and DealNews.
-He also works as a studio musician, record producer and recording engineer, and scored the music for the award-winning 2013 indie comedy film "We've Got Balls."
-He received his masters in Written Communication in June 2016 from National Louis University and lives in Chicago with his wife Amy, a hospital chaplain, and two high-energy children.
+Lou Carlozo serves as an investment reporter for U.S. News & World Report.
+He was previously a managing editor at AOL's Daily Finance, a reporter for Reuters Money and a columnist for Money Under 30 and DealNews.

-Lou has contributed to H&R Bock's Block Talk, Moven.com, and created the Recession Diaries column at the Chicago Tribune.
-In his time at Aol, he launched the successful Money College, a personal finance portal for students in higher ed and their families.
-He also conceived the five-part series "Tuition Ignition," an in-depth examination of skyrocketing student loan debt and tuition rates.
-As an entertainment writer, he covered popular music at the Tribune and currently writes about home studio recording for Reeverb.com.
+Lou created the Recession Diaries column during his tenure at the Chicago Tribune, and while at AOL, launched the Money College, a personal finance portal for students in higher ed and their families.
+He also conceived the five-part series "Tuition Ignition," an in-depth and informative examination of skyrocketing student loan debt and tuition rates.

 Lou holds a Bachelor of Arts from Rutgers College and a Master of Science from National Louis University

 The Balance makes personal finance easy to understand.
 It is home to experts who provide clear, practical advice on managing your money.
 Whether you’re looking to invest, buy a home, save for retirement, or achieve another financial goal, The Balance will answer your questions with straightforward personal financial advice.